-There are a lot of players in the industry, and there are a lot of different service providers behind the scenes when it comes to managing a 401(k) plan.
-There’s the investment advisor, Third Party Administrator, custodian, the 401(k) recordkeeper, and the list goes on.
-In this series, we’ll discover who the different players are in the 401(k) industry, what they do, whether you need one, and what kinds of fees they charge.
-Arming yourself with this information will take you one step closer to finding the best 401(k) provider for your company.
+There’s the investment advisor, Third Party Administrator (TPA), custodian, the 401(k) recordkeeper, and the list goes on.
+In this blog, we’ll take a deep dive into recordkeeping companies in the 401(k) industry, what they do, whether you need one, and what kinds of fees they charge.
+Arming yourself with this information will take you one step closer to finding the best 401(k) provider for the “behind the scenes” at your company.

-According to PlanSponsor’s 2016 Recordkeeping Survey, 401(k) recordkeepers hold $4.2 trillion of American’s retirement savings on their platform.
+According to PlanSponsor’s 2019 Recordkeeping Survey, 401(k) recordkeepers hold $4.9 trillion of American’s retirement savings on their platforms.
 So what exactly does a 401(k) recordkeeper do?
-What do they not do for you?
+What do they not do for you and your HR team?
 And what should you expect in fees?

-The role of the recordkeeper has been ripe for disruption, with technology platforms being built to take over the work that had traditionally been done by humans — enter the robo recordkeeper.
+The role of the retirement plan recordkeeper has been ripe for disruption, with technology platforms being built to take over the work that had traditionally been done by humans.

-Bruce Shutan, former managing editor of Employee Benefits News, recently covered the rise of the robo recordkeeper.
-In his piece, Bruce interviews Fred Barstein, founder and executive director of The Retirement Advisor University.
-Barstein says, “Sophisticated algorithms can easily handle ERISA because it’s rules-based.
+According to Fred Barstein, founder and executive director of The Retirement Advisor University, “Sophisticated algorithms can easily handle ERISA because it’s rules-based.
 While recordkeeping is built on scale, that’s not the case for consulting.
 Emerging players will have a much harder time providing the handholding and consulting expertise of established companies, especially for smaller plans that lack resources.”
-Barstein is invariable alluding to the more sophisticated roles other 401(k) service providers play — including that of the Third Party Administrator, the retirement plan consultant, and retirement plan advisors.

 So what exactly does the recordkeeper do?